sarah11918/docsfordev/src/pages/en/chapter4.md

 ### Clarity/Brevity

 - don't overwhelm the reader with too much
-- when editing, also consider bias and ablest language
+- when editing, also consider bias and ableist language

 ## How to Receive Feedback

 If others are editing your work, specify:
 - HOW you'd like feedback (comments in a document, separate notes, PR)
-- WHICH kind of editing pass you'd like, to manage expectations(it's OK to say,"Right now, please just look for obvious grammar/proofreading errors" if you're not in a position to receive other feedback)
+- WHICH KIND of editing pass you'd like, to manage expectations (it's OK to say,"Right now, please just look for obvious grammar/proofreading errors" if you're not in a position to receive other feedback)

-Start with the person who provided the MOST feedback (because you might pre-emptively address others' feedback)
+Start with the person who provided the MOST feedback (because it might pre-emptively address others' feedback)

-Remember: evaluate each piece of feedback (don't just take at face value); not every bit of feedback is helpful, useful, actionable, needs to be addressed
+Remember: evaluate each piece of feedback (don't just take at face value); not every bit of feedback is helpful, useful, actionable, nor needs to be addressed

 **In the face of contradictory feedback, think of your user"**